 Tiara DeGuzman is a Career Development Coach who is invested in helping students to clarify their vision and "follow their bliss."
 Tiara pursues this mission by facilitating workshops on campus, spearheading career- based access and equity initiatives, and coaching students 1:1 (usually over bubble tea).
 Outside of work, Tiara has a passion for writing and speaking on topics like career development, creativity, and social justice.

 How did you become a Career Development Coach?
 I got a degree in English at Rutgers University-Camden and then I went to The Ohio State University to get my Masters in Higher Education and Student Affairs.
-In grad school, I worked in the Residence Hall, but I fell in love with Career Services work after working as a resume and cover letter practicum coach in the Career Services office at Ohio State.
+In grad school, I worked in Residence Life, but I fell in love with Career Services work after working as a resume and cover letter practicum coach in the Career Services office at Ohio State.
 There, I realized I have a passion for giving students the tools they need to advance in their career journeys.

 Who or what inspires you?
 Oprah Winfrey, books and reading- Elizabeth Gilbert, Amy Tan, Toni Morrison and Octavia Butler are some of my favorite authors, James Campbell and his concept of “following your bliss” (look it up!!), traveling and being exposed to different ways of living and seeing the world, seeing others thrive and discover their full potential, writing and journaling, a good bowl of ramen, social justice, theatre and sketch comedy.

 What can students expect from an appointment with you?
 Job and internship search advice.
 Resume and cover letter edits.
 Life Mapping prompts.
 Questions about how they are going to practice self-care while they search for jobs and internships.
 Words of affirmation.
 Book and article recommendations.
 An acknowledgment of the identities that are most important to them.
 Continuous affirmation and celebration as they advance in their career journey!